ericwang210000/Morphalyzer/README.md

 Package the hybrid detection system into a usable interface or tool for real-world testing, inference, or interactive demos.

 # Data Sources & Preprocessing
+The initial training dataset primarily consists of GAN-generated synthetic images due to availability constraints.
+Future iterations will incorporate fine-tuning and retraining using diffusion model-based images (GPT-4o).

-This project uses a balanced dataset of 20,000 images, comprising:
+The first training iteration will use a balanced dataset of 20,000 .jpg images, comprising:
 - 10,000 AI-generated faces from the This Person Does Not Exist (TPDNE) dataset on Kaggle, curated by David Lorenzo.
 - 10,000 real face images from the CelebA dataset (Liu et al., 2015)[^1].